travisfw/Enlightened_Structure/Software_Zero/index.md

 layout: post
 ---

+Software Zero is:
-Software Zero is the enlightened tech platform in which to crowdsource all the other enlightened tech platform
+  * The enlightened technology platform in which to crowdsource all the other enlightened technology platforms.

-Is a foundation for the full systems.
-We have in mind the full-blown vision, and we want to do steps towards that.
+  * A foundation for the full systems -- we have in mind the full-blown vision, and we want to do steps towards that.
+  * Composed of thin components which communicate over well-defined HTTP interfaces.

-Is good enough that people want to use it, and keep coming back.
+The MVP must be good enough that people want to use it, and keep coming back.

-All of the service components talk to each other

 Assumptions
 ===========